Do you need a logger for free tree removal?

 Here’s what I mean –

-This is the part where you’ll need a pen, paper, and a calculator to write down quotes, estimates, and wood-selling prices.
+You’ll need a pen, paper, and a calculator to write down quotes, estimates, and wood-selling prices.

 Can The City Or Council Remove A Tree For Free?